Poincar\'e Duality for Generalized Persistence Diagrams of (co)Filtrations: Persistence Modules

 \subsection{Persistence Diagram}

 We interpret $\BD \phi [a,b]$ as generators born by $a$ and dead by $b$.
-However, the persistence diagram of $F$ should capture generators born at $a$ and dead at $b$.
+However, the persistence diagram of $M$ should capture generators born at $a$ and dead at $b$.
 We achieve this by taking the combinatorial derivative.
+Some care is required so that the persistence diagram of the module~$M$ is independent of the choice of a free presentation~$\phi$.

 It is now convenient to say two functions $m, n : \Int P \to \Z$ are \emph{equivalent}, written $m \sim n$, if $m [a,b] = n[a,b]$, for all $a < b$.
 That is, $m \sim n$ if they are the same up to the diagonal.